Larry Rubin: Mexico–U.S. relations

-Rubin was awarded the Chamber's commerce award on six occasions for his contributions to the overall commercial relationship between Mexico and the US.
+Rubin was awarded the Chamber's commerce award on six occasions for his contributions to the overall commercial relationship between Mexico and the U.S.

 Presently, Rubin is the President and chairman of the Board of The American Society of Mexico, a non-profit organization that was founded in 1942, by then U.S. Ambassador to Mexico, and aims to promote U.S. business interests, traditions, American social work (NGOs) and heritage in Mexico.
-He also has represented the US Republican Party in Mexico.
-Following Donald Trump's victory in the 2016 US Presidential Election, Rubin urged the Mexican government to strengthen diplomatic relations with the US during Donald Trump's presidency.
+He also has represented the U.S. Republican Party in Mexico.
+Following Donald Trump's victory in the 2016 United States presidential election, Rubin urged the Mexican government to strengthen diplomatic relations with the U.S. during Trump's presidency.
 In November he organized the largest apolitical election night in Mexico, with thousands of people in attendance and hundreds of news outlets present.

 Since 2006, Rubin has advocated for reform of immigration in the United States.

 In 2007, Rubin had a professional survey done of the Mexican public, which concluded that Mexico was one of the top nations for breach of copyright and trademark.
 He commented that U.S. business was being hurt by the lack of enforcement in Mexico of intellectual property rights (IPR).

+Public commentary and engagement on security and drug trafficking

+In his role as president of The American Society of Mexico, Rubin has participated in public forums and media interviews addressing transnational security issues affecting U.S.–Mexico relations, including fentanyl and drug trafficking.
+In a 2023 interview with MVS Noticias, Rubin said that the United States and Mexico must coordinate efforts on issues such as fentanyl, migration, security, and arms trafficking, arguing that “no problem can be solved unilaterally.”

+Rubin has also been quoted in U.S. and Mexican media discussing the impact of transnational criminal organizations on public security and bilateral cooperation.
+In a 2025 interview with Mexico News Daily, he stated that both countries “need to work together” to address immigration control and drug trafficking, describing Mexican drug cartels as having “tentacles all over the U.S.”

+Following the designation of several Mexican cartels as terrorist organizations by the United States, Rubin said in a May 2025 press conference that U.S. actions would focus primarily on financial and legal measures rather than military intervention.

+Media coverage has also noted Rubin’s participation in events and discussions linking security concerns and organized crime with economic integration and trade between the United States and Mexico.